jvican/jvican.github.io/content/post/from-45s-to-1s.md

 ```

 The report suggests that about **84.3% of the compilation time** is spent on
 typer.
-This is an unusual high.
-Typechecking a normal project is expected to
+This is an unusual high value.
+Typechecking a normal project is
-take around 50-60% of the whole compilation time.
+expected to take around 50-60% of the whole compilation time.

 If you have a higher number than the average, then it most likely means
 you're pushing the typechecker hard in some unexpected way, and you should